Bispectrum-window convolution via Hankel transform: Ideal test set-up

 As already mentioned, the ideal spherical geometry allows the window 3PCF to be evaluated analytically.
-The window function in configuration space can be written as \be W(x) = \frac{1}{V^{1/3}} \theta(R-x), \ee where $R$ and $V$ are the radius and the volume of the sphere, respectively.
+The window function in configuration space can be written as \be W(x) = \theta(R-x), \ee where $R$ is the radius of the sphere.
 The normalization is chosen such that the window 3PCF \eqref{Q_3pcf} is normalized to one for a uniform window function.
 The 3PCF multipoles $Q_\ell(x_{13}, x_{23})$ of the window function, assuming $x_{13} < x_{23}$, have the following form

 where \be G_\ell(\mu_1, \mu_2, \phi) \equiv \frac{2\ell+1}{2 V} \mathcal{L}_\ell\left[(1-\mu_1^2)^{1/2} (1-\mu_2^2)^{1/2} \cos \phi + \mu_1 \mu_2\right]\,, \ee while \be \mu_{1+} \equiv (R^2 - x_{3}^2 - x_{13}^2)/(2 x_{3} x_{13})\,,~~ {\rm and}~~ \mu_{2+} \equiv (R^2 - x_{3}^2 - x_{23}^2)/(2 x_{3} x_{23})\,. \ee